Space Travel (video game): Legacy

+Role in the creation of Unix

 While Thompson continued working on the PDP-7, the original Multics team had concluded that as Bell had exited the Multics program, there was no reason for the company to continue operating the expensive GE 645, and they believed it would be removed within a few months.
 They repeatedly asked management for a new machine to continue their operating system work.
 This ultimately culminated in a lengthy proposal to buy some parts and rent others of DEC's new PDP-10 system, then US$120,000, but this too was rejected.
 Ritchie later surmised that the company had just exited one operating system project and was in no hurry to spend money to start another.

 In 1970, however, DEC introduced the PDP-11, which cost $65,000 and could be operated directly by the team without support from the computing services department.
 The team also changed their proposal; the machine was not being requested to develop an operating system, but a system for "editing and formatting text", essentially a word processor.
 Management saw merit in this proposal and the machine was ordered in May 1970.
 By this point, the PDP-7 was already considered completely obsolete.
 The PDP-11 arrived in the summer, without a hard drive, and the entire team began porting the rudimentary operating system from the PDP-7 to the new machine.
 During this time it gained the slash-separated hierarchical directories and other features of the Unix system.
 When the hard drive arrived in December the rest of the basic features were added.
 The team was now committed to the new system, and Brian Kernighan gave it the name Unix, a "somewhat treacherous pun" on Multics.